halannhile/destination-sharing-app/README.md

 ## Project description:

-YourDestinations is an app that allows users to share photos of and information about their favorite destinations, and view share places of other users.
+YourDestinations is an app that allows users to share photos of and information about their favorite destinations, and view other users' shared places.

 ## Functionalities: